 Over the last decade, digital platforms have become important instruments for the joint development of ideas and places for the exchange of political opinions.
-However, considerable human resources are needed to moderate and evaluate the many contributions.
+However, considerable human and financial resources are needed to moderate and evaluate the many contributions.

-Therefore, the aim of the KOSMO project is to develop and test an AI-supported assistance system that supports moderators and organizers in ensuring the quality of discussions and the synthesis of online discussions.
+Therefore, the aim of KOSMO is to develop and test an AI-supported assistance system that supports moderators and organizers in ensuring the quality of discussions and the synthesis of online discussions.
 This should make the discussions more attractive for participants as well as cheaper and easier to evaluate for providers.
 Thus, KOSMO enables the implementation of online discussions and online participation processes on a broad scale.
 Using the latest machine learning technologies and gamification approaches, KOSMO is a prototype for a system that proactively supports moderators in the execution of their tasks and thus enables administrations, political institutions, non-governmental organizations (NGOs), foundations and online media in particular to conduct cost-effective but high-quality online discussions and participation processes.

 From a scientific perspective KOSMO pursues three goals: